 Norris was tasked with leading JR into the next era.
 For him, that started internally.

 “I didn’t expect the level of the depth of the people that were (at JR)—the knowledge and the innovation,” said Norris in interview with halfwheel.
 “They needed that shackles taking off.”

-For many years, JR has overtly focused on older brands like El Rey del Mundo,2 the aforementioned Montecristo and Romeo y Julieta, as well as bundle brands it owns.
+For many years, JR has overtly focused on older brands like El Rey del Mundo,[ref]There actually is a new El Rey Del Mundo too, the Reserva Nicaragua.[/ref] the aforementioned Montecristo and Romeo y Julieta, as well as bundle brands it owns.
 It has not been a place where people would think to purchase more modern brands like Tatuaje or Crowned Heads.
 High-end labels like Padrón were present, but Davidoff was nowhere to be found—likely deemed too pricy for JR’s efforts which oftentimes focused on blockbuster levels of savings.

 In March, Norris changed that.
 JR announced that it was now a Davidoff appointed merchant, a move that riled feathers amongst brick and mortar retailers, but the plan at JR was not to treat Davidoff like another close out brand.